Jun in his personal studio, 2004

 The importance of the scratch DJ to the entire Luv(Sic) series cannot be overstated.
 It was ingrained on me from early on that having a good scratch to a rap song is key, so I took the time to select the samples from various sources.
 Of course we only used vinyl records without exceptions, which enhances the analog aesthetic that Nujabes adhered to.

 I reached out to Shingo for further comment; he respectfully stated that he’s said everything necessary already through his music, and hopes for all to continue to enjoy him and Jun’s work.
-Below you can see scans of concert posters, courtesy of Maxwell Turberbille.
+Below you can see scans of concert posters:

 Exploring Music and Self with Nao Tokui